SabreTools/MPF/CHANGELIST.md

 - Separate params checkbox from input
 - Disable more UI elements when editing
 - Ensure parameters checkbox is enabled to start
+- Fix log line for default system use

 ### 3.2.4 (2024-11-24)